 Portland is the only major US city to reject fluoridated water.
-Not once but 4 times since 1956.
-For many this is a plus but for many others this is a negative.
+Not once but four times since 1956.
+For many, this is a plus, but this is a negative for many others.
 How do you feel about it?
 Do you want the government adding chemicals to your water for your benefit?
-Do you trust that they would spend billions for you in that sense or do you think there is a bigger picture?
+Do you trust that they would spend billions for you in that sense, or do you think there is a bigger picture?

-The water in Portland also taste supreme.
+The water in Portland also tastes supreme.
 I wonder if it is fluoride that gives other cities that weird thick filmy taste?

 6) Rising rents

 As you know, Portland has become a moving destination hot spot.
 Meaning rent prices are skyrocketing as the supply runs low and the demand keeps growing.
 There is no rent control here in Portland, so your landlord can raise your rent by ANY dollar amount at any given time.
 Local residents love to blame Californians for rising rents and forget the fact that it is Oregon-born landlords deciding what prices to charge when renting out units.
 I moved here not only to escape the ghetto, but because Oakland’s gentrification pushed me out.